A Survey of General Relativistic Magnetohydrodynamic Models for Black Hole Accretion Systems: Introduction

 Over the past five years, the EHT---a global array of millimeter wavelength telescopes---has released horizon-scale, total intensity and polarimetric images of \m87 \citep[][hereafter EHTC~M87~I--IX]{M87PaperI,M87PaperII,M87PaperIII,M87PaperIV,M87PaperV,M87PaperVI,M87PaperVII,M87PaperVIII,M87PaperIX} and \sgra \citep[][hereafter EHTC~SgrA~I--VIII]{SgrAPaperI,SgrAPaperII,SgrAPaperIII,SgrAPaperIV,SgrAPaperV,SgrAPaperVI,SgrAPaperVII,SgrAPaperVIII}.
 These images show a bright ring of emission encircling a central depression in brightness, or ``shadow'', and are broadly consistent with models of geometrically thick, hot, two-temperature, advection-dominated accretion flows \citep{ichimaru_bimodal_1977,rees_hot_tori_1982,narayan_adaf_1994,narayan_adaf_1995,narayan_sgra_spectrum_adaf_1995}.

-The theoretical interpretation accompanying these observations is based on a large set of synthetic images and spectral energy distributions (SEDs) generated by carrying out general relativistic radiative transfer (GRRT) calculations on data from GRMHD simulations of supermassive black hole accretion (see \citealt{Wong_2022_patoka}).
-Summary statistics derived from these electromagnetic observables are compared against observations allowing inferences to be drawn about the source.
+The theoretical interpretation accompanying these observations is based on a large set of synthetic images and spectral energy distributions generated by carrying out general relativistic radiative transfer calculations on data from GRMHD simulations of supermassive black hole accretion.
+Summary statistics derived from these electromagnetic observables are compared against observations allowing inferences to be drawn about the source \citepalias{M87PaperV, SgrAPaperV}.
 The observations support magnetically dominated accretion flows and provide constraints on the black hole spin, accretion rate, and the electron-to-ion temperature ratio in the plasma.
 In the case of \sgra, the analysis also provides constraints on the observer inclination relative to the angular momentum of the accretion flow (\citetalias{SgrAPaperV}).

 The EHT theory pipeline relies on a \textit{library} of GRMHD simulations of black hole accretion.
 The ``canonical'' set of simulations in these analyses solves the equations of ideal GRMHD for a single-temperature fluid \citep{gammie_harm_2003, de_villiers_grmhd_2003,del_zanna_echo_grmhd_2007,porth_cc_2019}, starting from similar initial conditions across a range of black hole spins and magnetization states (see Section \ref{subsec:initial_conditions}), using multiple codes \citep{sadowski_koral_2013,porth_bhac_2017,Prather_2021_iharm3d,liska_hamr_2022}.
-The \m87 and \sgra analysis also considers a selected set of simulations with varying disk geometry \citep{chatterjee_tilted_images_2020}, different initial conditions \citep{ressler_abinitio_2020}, and additional physics \citep{ryan_two_temp_m87_2018,dexter_parameter_2020}.
+The \sgra and \m87 analyses also incorporates a curated selection of simulations featuring varying initial conditions, such as tilted accretion disks \citep{chatterjee_tilted_images_2020} and stellar wind-fed models \citep{ressler_abinitio_2020}, and alternative approaches to modeling electron temperature \citep{ryan_two_temp_m87_2018,dexter_parameter_2020}.